 But then I continued reading.

 “If a large or thickened labia is keeping you from doing the things you love . . . you don’t have to suffer silently.
-Labiaplasty is a safe solution & is performed right in Portland.”
+Labiaplasty is a safe solution and is performed right in Portland.”

-How could slicing off one’s inner labia possibly be the answer to loving one’s lady parts?
+How could slicing off one’s inner labia possibly be the answer to loving one’s “lady” parts?
 In my own mind, I cannot imagine how this could be an answer.
-But I have a personal inclination to love my yoni.
+But I have a personal inclination to love my vulva (aka: yoni).
 Not all have that perspective.

-I do not condemn those who choose to get a labiaplasty in order to find peace & acceptance with their vulvas.
-What I condemn is the idea that getting a labiaplasty is the only option one has to finding peace & acceptance with their vulva.
+I do not condemn those who choose to get a labiaplasty in order to find peace and acceptance with their vulvas.
+What I condemn is the idea that getting a labiaplasty is the only option one has to find peace and acceptance with their vulva.

-In conjunction with the ad, I would’ve liked to see another that suggests taking the road less travelled, that which is learning to love one’s genitals as they are.
+In conjunction with the ad, I would’ve liked to see another that suggests taking the road less traveled, that which is learning to love one’s genitals as they are.

 And yes, we must learn to love ourselves.
 It is a learning process.
-We’ve been taught (consciously, subconsciously, directly, indirectly) through various means & modalities how to loathe ourselves & our bodies for most of our lives on this earth.
+We’ve been taught (consciously, subconsciously, directly, indirectly) through various means and modalities to loathe ourselves and our bodies for most of our lives on this earth.
 And the only way to combat these falsehoods is to learn a different way—the way of radical self-acceptance.

-Here are some things that have, over the last few years (because I too have only just begun!), led me to love & cherish my yoni the way she is.
+Here are some things that have, over the last few years (because I too have only just begun!), led me to love and cherish my yoni the way it is.

-1.)
-Look at your yoni; develop a relationship with her.
-Women can live their whole lives without really knowing what their yoni looks like, & they’re perfectly fine with it.
-For many, we feel that this kind of ignorance is blissful—& it is.
-But it is in ignorance that falsehoods & crippling fears are born.
+A lot of people can live their whole lives without really knowing what their vulva looks like, and they’re perfectly fine with it.
+For many, we feel that this kind of ignorance is blissful—and it is.
+But it is this ignorance that falsehoods and crippling fears are born.

-If we are to liberate ourselves sexually, if we are to reclaim our bodies as ours & become proud of them just as they are, we must fiercely love & be fully acquainted with every single part of ourselves.
+If we are to liberate ourselves sexually, if we are to reclaim our bodies as ours and become proud of them just as they are, we must fiercely love and be fully acquainted with every single part of ourselves.
 Every single part.
-This includes our sex.
+This includes our genitalia.